surajadh/DaytonArduinoClass/README.md

 # Dayton Arduino Class

-This repo has some of tutorials used to teach Arduino and some important programming concepts to a group of high school students.
+This repo has some of tutorials used to teach a group of high school students on Arduino and some important programming concepts.